kumagai-group/oxygen_vacancies_db/README.md

    (about 2GB)
 5. Export PYTHONPATH=$PYTHONPATH:(PATH TO oxygen_vacancies_db) to add the path
 6. Run `python (PATH TO oxygen_vacancies_db)/programs/create_app.py --source_dir="(PATH TO oxygen_vacancies_db)/oxygen_vacancies_db_ data" --formulas="[ZnO]"`
    to see if you can create a ZnO page.
+You need to write, e.g., `"['Zn(GaO2)2']"` when the formula has parentheses.
+7. Open the web page, e.g., `http://127.0.0.1:8050/` using a browser.
+We recommend to use Google Chrome.

 All the data is licensed under a [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.